 2.1.
 Serial Port

-The USB TTL converter cable is mostly used to connect to the board via serial port when an Ethernet connection is unavailable.
-Normally, when you connect your Gemstone board to your computer via a USB Type-C cable, if the “Gadgets” option under Services in the Customize System section is checked, you can connect via serial port without needing a TTL cable.
-However, if an unexpected issue arises during development and these features do not work, you can still connect to the board using a USB TTL cable.
+The USB TTL converter cable is often used to connect to the board via serial port when an Ethernet connection is not available.
+Normally, when you connect your Gemstone board to your computer via a USB Type-C cable, if the “Gadgets” option under Services in the System Customization section is checked, a serial port connection is possible without needing a TTL cable.
+However, if unexpected issues arise during development and these features do not work, you can still connect to the board using a USB TTL cable.
+An advantage of this method is that it allows you to view the console outputs of U-Boot, the preloader (Bootloader) on Gemstone boards.
+While network initialization is required for outputs to appear over Ethernet, with TTL, outputs are visible from the start.

 2.1.1.
 Terminal/Console Application